Moises404/Commitment/README.md

 Commitment
 =================

 Github commit drawing mechanism started as an experiement at the School for Poetic Computation.
-The code is written in Shell which automates a series of commit timestamps that affect the visual look of the users github.
+The code is written in bash which automates a series of commit timestamps that affect the visual look of the users github.
 Project done in collaboration with Jonathan Wohl.

 Application
 =================